rcourtna/reolink_recordings/README.md

 ## Sensor Data and Attributes

-Each camera creates a sensor entity with the format `sensor.camera_name_latest_recording` that provides useful data:
+For each camera connected to your Home Hub, this integration creates a sensor entity with the format `sensor.camera_name_latest_recording` that provides useful data:

 ### Sensor State
 The sensor state combines the recording date, timestamp, and event type in a format like: